netistul/youtube-channel-live/README.md

 **Note:** This method relies on parsing the HTML content of the YouTube page, which can be subject to change.
 Therefore, the script's effectiveness may vary over time.

 ## How to Use
 1. **Obtain YouTube Channel ID**: First, find the YouTube channel ID you wish to check.
-If you only have the channel name, you can convert it to an ID using online tools like [StreamWeasels YouTube Channel ID and User ID Converter](https://www.streamweasels.com/tools/youtube-channel-id-and-user-id-convertor/).
+If you only have the channel name, you can convert it to an ID using online tools like [StreamWeasels YouTube Channel ID Converter](https://www.streamweasels.com/tools/youtube-channel-id-and-user-id-convertor/).

 2. **Running the Script**: Replace the `channel_id` and `channel_name` variables in the script with the respective ID and name of the YouTube channel you are checking.